chaseruskin/legoHDL/ROADMAP.md

 - [ADDED] '-no-clean' option on export ? see #9.
 - [ADDED] '-quiet' option on export ? see #9.

-- [ ] add a 'categories' section to a Block.lock? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.lock file? (will be ignored by legohdl)
+- [ ] add a 'categories' section to a Block.yml? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.yml file? (will be ignored by legohdl)

 - [ADDED] add ability to search by market